Nice to meet you.

 6. PlanSwift

-PlanSwift is built-in takeoff and estimating software that offers visual tools and controls to measure angles, square footage, pitches, and other parameters.
-It can also accurately estimate raw materials, assign industry professionals, and manage different expenses for contractors and clients.
+PlanSwift is a takeoff and estimating software designed for professionals in construction, estimating, and trades requiring precise measurements.
+It provides tools for measuring angles, square footage, pitches, and other parameters, while also offering the ability to estimate raw materials, assign industry professionals, and manage expenses for contractors and clients.

 planswift